Tudou: History

 Tudou was founded by Gary Wang and Dutchman Marc van der Chijs, whom Wang met while at Bertelsmann Media Group in China.
 The name Tudou is Chinese Pinyin (Romanized Chinese) for Potato.
 It was previously known as Toodou.com, and changed its domain name to Tudou.com in August 2006 when that domain became available.
 According to CEO Wang, the name comes from the English idiom "couch potato".
 He stated that his goal was to move couch potatoes from the television screen to the computer screen.

 Prior to Tudou, Wang lived in the United States and returned to China to work for multi-national companies.
 Tudou was originally conceptualized as a video blogging company and the site launched on April 15, 2005, in its current format, several months after YouTube.

 Like many technology startups, Tudou was started on a small budget with a raw technology team.
 It was initially self-financed at about $100,000, then in 2005 raised a $500,000 seed round.
 Its first major funding round was in 2006 for $8.5 million from IDG China, GGV Capital (formerly Granite Global Ventures), and JAFCO Asia.
 Tudou's second funding was in early 2007 for $19 million and was led by Boston-based General Catalyst Partners and Shanghai-based Capital Today, with other existing investors participating.
 The fourth round of funding was on April 28, 2008, for $57 million from existing investors IDG Technology Venture Investment (IDGVC), Granite Global Ventures and General Catalyst Partners, and also included a member of the Rockefeller family.
 The most recent funding was announced on August 5, 2010 for $50 million from the Temasek Holdings and existing investors.

 Rapid growth

 During the summer of 2007, Nielsen/NetRatings reported that Tudou was one of the fastest growing websites on the Web, growing from 131 million to 360 million video clips per week in just three months.
 According to a July 16, 2007, survey, 55 million video clips are viewed daily on Tudou, with an additional 20,000 new videos uploaded every 24 hours.
 Neilsen's measurements indicate the website averages nearly 40 million visitors per month.

-According to Chinese tracking service iResearch, as of the mid-2007, Tudou has over 50% of the Chinese online video market. iResearch reported Tudou reached 95 million monthly unique visitors as of June 2009, and 170 million as of June 2010.
+According to Chinese tracking service iResearch, as of mid-2007, Tudou has over 50% of the Chinese online video market. iResearch reported Tudou reached 95 million monthly unique visitors as of June 2009, and 170 million as of June 2010.